fasttime/JScrewIt/api-doc/interfaces/FeatureAll.md

 #### Remarks

-Available in Chrome, Edge, Opera, Android Browser, and Node.js.
+Available in Chrome, Edge, Opera, and Node.js.

 ***